freebsd/freebsd-src/decoder/docs/build_libs.md

 The test program build for `trc_pkt_lister` also builds an auxiliary library used by this program for test purposes only.
 This is the `libsnapshot_parser.a` library, delivered to the `./tests/lib/<tgt_dir>` directories.

+**Note on Linux Build Directory Names**

+Due to tool limitations, the makefiles will not operate correctly if the path to the opencsd directories contains spaces.

+e.g. checking out the project into a directory such as ` /home/name/my opencsd/` will result in build failures.

 __Installing on Linux__